Everything you need

 Table of Content

-But it’s not always emergencies that call for loans.
-You might also want to take a loan to chart new barriers in your life – like starting a new business, renovating a new home, or taking an epic holiday and striking a dream vacation off of your bucket list!
+It’s not always emergencies that call for loans.
+You might also want to learn how to apply for loans to chart new paths in your life – like starting a new business, renovating a new home, or taking an epic holiday and striking a dream vacation off of your bucket list!

-As we explore our options, some of us might first think of getting a loan from a bank a licensed money lender, depending on our needs and urgency (a quick money lender can provide faster loans).
+As we explore our options, some of us might first think of getting a loan from a bank or a licensed money lender in Singapore, depending on our needs and urgency).
+Just so you know, loans from money lenders can come in real handy — quick money lenders can provide much faster loans than banks.

-If you are planning to take a loan from a licensed money lender, here’s your ultimate go-to guide on everything to do with legal money lenders in Singapore, from interest rates to how to tell whether you can trust a money lender.
+If you are planning to take out a loan with a licensed private money lender in Singapore, here’s your ultimate go-to guide on everything to do with legal money lenders in Singapore, from interest rates to how to tell whether you can trust a local money lender.

-Types of loans that you can take from a Singapore money lender
+Different kinds of loans that you can take from a legal money lender in Singapore

-In general, the types of loans offered by licensed money lenders span two categories: personal loans and business loans.
+In general, the types of loans offered by licensed money lenders in Singapore span two categories: personal loans and business loans.

-This could include study or education loans, renovation loans, medical or surgery loans, investment loans, holiday loans, debt and credit card consolidation loans, wedding loans, property bridging loans, or even freelancer loans
+This could include education or study loans, renovation loans, surgery or medical loans, investment loans, holiday loans, credit card and debt consolidation loans, wedding loans, property bridging loans, or even freelancer loans like Gojek and Grab loans.

-Business loans are loans typically offered to small and medium enterprises (SMEs) that need an injection of capital.
+Business loans are typically offered to small and medium enterprises (SMEs) that need a capital injection.
 Such short-term financial boosts could allow you to guide your business to achieve its potential by helping you to attain resources and scale your business accordingly.

 Secured loan vs unsecured loan: What are the differences?